-This document will give you information on all of the requirements for your documents as well as the limitations on the work you may do and restrictions of the visa (no recourse to public funds, e.g. welfare).
-Every time I read it, I found a new document I needed.
+This Official Guidance Document will give you information on all of the requirements for your documents as well as the limitations on the work you may do.
+Read it twice, if not three times.

 - Current passport and all previous passports (if you have them)

-- Dates of all international travel, and travel to the UK
+- Dates of all international travel, including travel to the UK

 - Birth dates and birthplaces of your parents